Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Method

 \subsection{Controllable 3D Face Synthesis}

-In order to learn a controllable 3D face synthesis model, we leverage priors of a \tdmm~\cite{paysan20093d}, which is a parametric morphable face model, where the shape, expression, pose and other factors of a face are modeled by a set of PCA bases and coefficients $\tnoise = (\tzshp, \tzexp, \tztex, \tzels)$ respectively.
-Our goal is to condition the generated face image $I_\text{g}$ on a set of 3DMM parameters $\tnoise$ as well as a camera pose $\xi$, which specify the desired configuration of the generated face image.
+In order to learn a controllable 3D face synthesis model, we leverage priors of a \tdmm~\cite{bfm09}, which is a parametric morphable face model, where the shape, expression, texture, and other factors of a face are modeled by a set of PCA bases and coefficients $\tnoise = (\tzshp, \tzexp, \tztex, \tzels)$ respectively.
+Our goal is to condition the generated face image $I_\text{g}$ on a set of 3DMM parameters $\tnoise$ as well as a camera pose $\xi$, which specifies the desired configuration of the generated face image.

-\textbf{Baseline.} To enforce such conditioning, following \cite{deng2020disentangled}, we make use of an off-the-shelf pretrained and fixed 3DMM reconstruction model $\recon$ that predicts a set of 3DMM parameters from a single 2D image~\cite{deng2019accurate}.
-This allows us to incorporate a 3DMM parameter reconstruction loss that ensures the generated face images to commit to the input condition.
+\textbf{Baseline.} To enforce such conditioning, following \cite{deng2020disentangled}, we make use of an off-the-shelf pre-trained and fixed 3DMM reconstruction model $\recon$ that predicts a set of 3DMM parameters from a single 2D image~\cite{deng2019accurate}.
+This allows us to incorporate a 3DMM parameter reconstruction loss that ensures the generated face images commit to the input condition.

 Specifically, we sample a random noise $\noise \in \mathbb{R}^d$ from a standard normal distribution $p_\noise$, which is later passed into the \pigan generator $\generator$ to produce a face image $I_\text{g}$.
-Unlike \cite{deng2020disentangled}, which additionally trains a set of VAEs to map the noise $\noise$ to meaningful 3DMM coefficients $\tnoise$, we assume that the 3DMM coefficients of all the training images follow a normal distribution and simply standardize them to obtain the corresponding normalized noise code $\noise = \tau(\tnoise) = (\tnoise - \tilde{\mu}) / \tilde{\sigma}$, where $\tilde{\mu}$ and $\tilde{\sigma}$ are the mean and standard deviation of the 3DMM coefficients estimated from all the training images using the 3DMM reconstruction model $\recon$.
+Unlike \cite{deng2020disentangled}, which additionally trains a set of VAEs to map the noise $\noise$ to meaningful 3DMM coefficients $\tnoise$, we assume that the 3DMM coefficients of all the training images follow a normal distribution and simply standardize them to obtain the corresponding normalized noise code $\noise = \tau(\tnoise) = \tilde{L}^{-1}(\tnoise - \tilde{\mu})$, where $\tilde{\mu}$ and $\tilde{L}$ are the mean and Cholesky decomposition component of covariance matrix of the 3DMM coefficients estimated from all the training images using the 3DMM reconstruction model $\recon$.

 During training, we predict 3DMM parameters from the generated image using the reconstruction model $\recon$, normalize it and minimize a reconstruction loss between the predicted normalized parameters and the input noise: